The Things We Do For You

 Works to restore and protect the environment and the health, welfare and safety of the citizens of Connecticut by managing the state’s water resources.

-- Regulates activities in the state’s inland wetlands, watercourses and floodplains;
+- Regulates activities in the state’s inland wetlands and watercourses, aquifer protection areas and floodplains;

-- Enforces the state’s inland wetlands and floodplain protection statutes;
+- Oversees the state’s inland wetlands, aquifer protection areas and floodplain statutes;

-- Manages allocation of water resources through diversion permitting; and
+- Manages the allocation and quality of water resources through non-consumptive water diversion and 401 water quality certification permitting;

 Remediation Division (860) 424-3705